Milton District Hospital: Services

 Milton District Hospital offers a wide range of primary care services.
 Its major areas of clinical emphasis include emergency, obstetrics, general medicine, intensive care unit, surgery, rehabilitation, complex transitional care and medical imaging.

 The emergency department is open 24 hours a day, seven days a week, together with the outpatient department provides care to more than 37,000 patients annually.

 The hospital is equipped with a helipad.

+In 2024, four beds were dedicated for child and adolescent care, with a new pediatrics expansion of services.

 Expansions

 In 1959, MDH opened with 53 beds.
 MDH's first expansion came in 1967, only a few years after initially opening its doors.
 Thirty beds were added in that 1967 expansion.

-After significant population growth in the 1970s, a proposal for a further expansion was first proposed in 1979, and by 1980, 52 patients per day were visiting the emergency room, double the number from 10 years prior.The hospital also underwent a significant multi-year expansion that was completed in 1988, which involved two wings, and increased the total number of beds to 103.
+After significant population growth in the 1970s, a proposal for a further expansion was first proposed in 1979, and by 1980, 52 patients per day were visiting the emergency room, double the number from 10 years prior.
+The hospital also underwent a significant multi-year expansion that was completed in 1988, which involved two wings, and increased the total number of beds to 103.
 Prior to this expansion the hospital had 83 beds.
 A Canadian Kiowa military helicopter was also flown in 1983 to test a route for a proposed helipad addition at the hospital.
 To fund the expansion a $1-million fundraising goal was set, with $100,000 of that total being achieved through a "Help us, Help you" buy a break campaign.

 In 2015, the Government of Ontario announced an investment of up to $501.3 million to support the construction of a new four-story patient care building at Milton District Hospital to give patients faster access to care.

 Through this expansion, patients in Milton were expected to benefit from: